Table of Contents[Hide][Show]

 Open 8 a.m. to 10 p.m.

 Want to see the view from tallest tower in the world?
-Head to Tokyo Sky Tree with its two different observation decks.
+My daughter, a Japanese exchange student, recommended Toyko Sky Tree since it offers two different observation decks.
 Along with observation decks, find restaurants and a glass tube connecting the different levels.
 On a clear day see Mt.
 Fuji.

 Tips on Traveling to Japan

 If it’s your first trip to Japan use this prep-and-pack guide.
-Get information about the Shinkansen trains (hi-speed), the Tokyo Metro and where to stay and more.
+Get information about the Shinkansen trains (hi-speed), the Tokyo Metro, advice on where to stay and more.